QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 Variables, Types, and Values
 --------------------------------

-Since variables and functions are lower case by convention, this can be used to easily identify types when reading code and output
+Since variables and functions are lower case by convention, this can be used to easily identify types when reading code and output.

-After assigning a variable name to a value, we can query the type of the value via the name
+After assigning a variable name to a value, we can query the type of the value via the name.

 .. code-block:: julia

     x = 42
     @show typeof(x);

-Thus, ``x`` is just a symbol bound to a value of type ``Int64``
+Thus, ``x`` is just a symbol bound to a value of type ``Int64``.

-We can *rebind* the symbol ``x`` to any other value, of the same type or otherwise
+We can *rebind* the symbol ``x`` to any other value, of the same type or otherwise.

 .. code-block:: julia